 Apply in UIC SnaP

-Students can apply for a scholarship award of up to $1,000 to use towards their UIC approved study abroad program in summer, fall, or spring (includes winter break)
+Undergraduate or Graduate students going on an approved study abroad program through the UIC Study Abroad Office only can apply for a scholarship award of up to $1,000 to use towards their program in summer, fall, or spring (includes winter break).

 The Chris Deegan “Just Do It” Scholarship was created to honor the former UIC Study Abroad Executive Director.
 Chris served as the Executive Director for the UIC Study Abroad Office for 16 years from 2004-2020.
 He was instrumental in establishing this office as an integral part of UIC.
 Chris laid down the foundation for the UIC Study Abroad Office.
 In his time as Director, he is credited with expanding program offerings, curating an impressive scholarship portfolio, and increasing student participation in international programming worldwide.
 Over his tenure at UIC, he led the team that developed diversity and inclusion efforts to increase access for underrepresented groups and supported faculty in creating innovative and accessible programming –making UIC a national leader in the diversity of study abroad participants.
 All of this was supported through intentional efforts that Chris led to enable students to access funding.
 In 2020, his efforts totaled over $1.2 million dollars of scholarship and grant aid awarded to students.
 He was a respected and valued member of the international education community and a true leader.